 Includes inpatient acute, inpatient rehabilitation, longterm care hospitals, and other types of inpatient hospital services.
-Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
+Inpatient hospital care starts the day

+Services that are covered for you What you must pay when you get these services you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.

-Covered services include but are not limited to:

-- Semi-private room (or a private room if medically necessary)

-- Meals including special diets

-- Regular nursing services

-- Costs of special care units (such as intensive care or coronary care units)

-- Drugs and medications

-- Lab tests

-- X-rays and other radiology services

-- Necessary surgical and medical supplies

-- Use of appliances, such as wheelchairs

-- Operating and recovery room costs

-- Physical, occupational, and speech language therapy

-- Inpatient substance abuse services

-- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidneypancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If Clover Health LiveHealthy Value (PPO) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.

-- Blood including storage and administration.
+If Clover Health LiveHealthy Value (PPO) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants af this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+Blood - including storage and administration.
 Coverage of whole blood and packed red cells (as well as other components of blood) begins with the first pint of blood that you need.
+A cost sharing is charged for each inpatient stay. \$225 copay per day for days 1-5 for each stay. \$0 copay per day for days 6-365 for each stay.
+OUT OF NETWORK A cost sharing is charged for each inpatient stay. \$225 copay per day for days 1-5 for each stay. \$0 copay per day for days 6-365 for each stay.
 If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital.